Tech ONTAP Blogs

 jfsCloud4 45

-The result is that, after a restart, a controller will pause IO while all the clients reclaim their leases and locks.
+The result is that, after a failover operation, a controller will pause IO while all the clients reclaim their leases and locks.
 Once the grace period ends, the server will resume IO operations.

 Lease timeouts vs grace periods

 The grace period and the lease period are connected.
 As mentioned above, the default lease timeout is 30 seconds, which means NFSv4 clients must check in with the server at least every 30 seconds or they lose their leases and, in turn, their locks.
 The grace period exists to allow an NFS server to rebuild lease/lock data, and it defaults to 45 seconds.
-ONTAP requires the grace period to be 15 seconds longer than the lease period.
-This ensures that an NFS client environment that is designed to renew leases at least every 30 seconds will have the ability to check in with the server after a restart.
-A grace period of 45 seconds ensures that all those clients that expect to renew their leases at least every 30 seconds definitely have the opportunity to do so.
+Current versions of ONTAP require the grace period to be 1 second longer than the lease period.

 Now, what if a 30 second timeout isn't acceptable?
 What if you manage a dynamically changing network where switches are rebooted or cables are relocated and the result is the occasional network interruption?
 You could choose to extend the lease period, but whether you want to do that requires an explanation of NFSv4 grace periods.